Cuypers-Wim/gccR/README.md

 # These datasets can now be visualised and further interrogated

 ```
-# To Do
-- remove unnecessary dependencies
-- provide test dataset (gist?)

 # Credits
   Adapted from:
  - Sonego P. et al. (2015)